LEARN

 Range:

 Lowlands and Pacific slope of W Ecuador and NW Peru, south to Lambayeque and Cajamarca.
-Introduced to Florida, California, US and Grand Cayman Island, Greater Antilles.
+Introduced to Florida and California, Canary Islands, Spain and Grand Cayman Island, Greater Antilles.

 Habitat: